openhive-network/tx-inspector/README.md

   <tr>
     <td rowspan="3">Matching Signature</td>
     <td rowspan="3">Signature that corresponds to the authority accounts.</td>
-    <td>Signature in string format</td>
+    <td>Signature in hex string format.</td>
     <td> - </td>
   </tr>
   <tr>
     <td>Open authority</td>
-    <td>Open authority indicates that the transaction creator has no specified authorities in their account, allowing the transaction to be valid without any signature.</td>
+    <td>Open authority indicates that the transaction creator has no specified authorities in their account.
+The transaction can still be considered valid and processed without requiring a signature.</td>
   </tr>
   <tr>
     <td>Missing signature</td>